goll72/goll.cc/site/blog/restoring-sqrt/index.md

 doing it one a time, it does it in groups, while still allowing for $ Q $ and $ R $ to be uniquely determined.

-Playing around with the circuit once again, you could show that, for a set value of $ k $, all paths (taking into account all possible intermediate values of $ Q $) would uniquely determine a sequence of consecutive odd numbers.
+Playing around with it once again, you could show that, for a set value of $ k $, all paths (taking into account all possible intermediate values of $ Q $) would uniquely determine a sequence of consecutive odd numbers to be subtracted.

 ## Modeling the problem